aidenclarke/insanisblog/minecraft.md

 Now here is where Minecraft can get very fun.
 Multiplayer worlds, or, servers, allow anyone from around the globe to join that server.
 And, there are many different types of "servers" but, I won't list them all.
 Many famous Minecraft youtubers (e.
-SkyDoesMinecraft, ExplodingTNT) have their own server.
+SkyDoesMnnecraft, ExplodingTNT) have their own server.
 It's a way of connecting out to the real world, right at home!